matgbar/main_site/content/project/GP.md

 title = "Gaussian Process Imputation Models"

 # Project summary to display on homepage.
-summary = "Understanding New Approaches to Old Imputations Problems"
+summary = "Understanding new approaches to old imputations problems"

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "GP_results.png"